-This graph represents an uncomfortable truth for many, and understandably so, for millions around the world depend on raising livestock.
-This fact, however, has led to mass misinformation and cultural conflict.
-As example, in the UK the growing ‘Veganuary’ (in support of vegan diets) movement received pushback from a ‘Regenuary’ (in support of local regenerative agriculture) movement, inspired by the commonly held idea that ‘eating local’ is best.
-The study above theoretically settles the debate, although it continues to rage.
-Note the size of ‘transport’ emissions when engaged in the ‘local is best’ debate.
+This graph represents an uncomfortable truth for many, and understandably so, for millions around the world depend on raising livestock for their income.
+This has, however, led to the spread of misinformation and some instances of cultural conflict.
+For example, in the UK the growing ‘Veganuary’ (in support of vegan diets) movement received pushback from a ‘Regenuary’ (in support of local regenerative agriculture) movement, inspired by the commonly held idea that ‘eating local’ is best.
+The study above theoretically settles the debate (note the size of ‘transport’ emissions), although it continues to rage.

 Clearly, then, if we are to stop pumping greenhouse gases into the atmosphere, we need to reduce our meat consumption, which is currently predicted to grow 88% by 2050.
 Just how much we need to cut is slightly less clear, and exactly how we go about doing it is downright opaque.
 What WILL hopefully become evident throughout the rest of the article, however, is that we have, and will need, plenty of options.